-School-based exercise program improves bone mass, sizeMay 30th, 2012 in Pediatrics /
+School-based exercise program improves bone mass, sizeMay 30, 2012 in Medicine & Health / Pediatrics

 (HealthDay) -- A long-term, school-based exercise program for children is associated with increased bone mass and size, with no increase in the fracture risk, according to a study published online May 28 in Pediatrics.